[This flyover was updated on May 14, 2010]

 HOLE(S) TO REMEMBER:

 Quirkiness plays a big part at Stonebridge, so much so that one worker I spoke to my first time around was downright giddy about it.
 "So what'd you think of #6 and #14?" he asked excitedly.
 "Fun holes, right?"
 Both are short par-4s (269 and 290 from the whites, respectively).
-You can drive the green from the elevated sixth tee, but the "Principal's Nose" -- a grassy bulge in the far end of the fairway, with a hump surrounded by three small bunkers -- threatens anything short and center.
+You can drive the green from the elevated sixth tee, but the "Principal's Nose" -- a grassy bulge in the far end of the fairway (pictured), with a hump surrounded by three small bunkers -- threatens anything short and center.
 Get overzealous and pull-happy and you might find yourself in someone's pool.
 Bail out to the right side and you leave yourself an approach to a green running hard to the left.
-The 14th almost seems too short and simple to be true, but the two-tiered, elevated green can quickly cause fits of rage if you loft a shot onto the wrong level or stick your approach into its rough-riddled face.
+The 14th almost seems too short and simple to be true, but the two-tiered hilltop green can quickly cause fits of rage if you loft a shot onto the wrong level or stick your approach into its rough-riddled face.

 AREA(S) TO AVOID: